-We are a community of believers who are devoted to preaching and obeying the word of God.
+We are a community of believers, united in Christ, who are devoted to proclaiming and obeying the word of God.

 Our times of corporate worship are centered on the exaltation of the Living God.
 This includes preaching and teaching of the word of God, singing, prayer, giving, baptism, communion (Lord’s Supper), and time of confession.
 We regularly make a Confession of Salvation, recite the Apostle’s Creed, recite the FBC Confession, and every 3rd Sunday we renew our Church Covenant before we participate in communion.
 We encourage family members of all ages to join us to worship together.

 We believe men and women are different in role but not worth

 It is our belief that both male and female were created in the image of God (Gen 1:27).
 Therefore both men and women reflect this image.
 However, it was Adam who was created first and woman who was created from Adam.
 Therefore we also believe in male headship.
 Meaning, men are inherently created and designed to lead from creation, not as a result of the fall.
 This informs us that even though both men and women bear the image of God they are still inherently different.
 These differences should never be seen as deficiencies of being male or female.
 Rather, these differences should always be seen as complementing each other in life, marriage, family, and especially within the church.

 We welcome people from all stages of life